 When looking for fabrics that can look like traditional business apparel it is important to pay attention to the sheen of the fabric.
 If it has that technical “shine” you will be hard pressed to ever make it blend into a typical business casual outfit (except for maybe a polo shirt, as standard polyester golf shirts have become acceptable).

-You won’t find better pants than OUTLIER Futureworks.
+You won’t find better business casual pants than Outlier Futureworks.
 They are made with a two-way stretch nylon fabric with a DWR coating.
 They don’t look like technical pants but breathe and move like them.
 They are extremely comfortable in warm weather and don’t feel too cold in the winter.
 While they don’t drape quite like cotton chinos they will pass for them with no problem.
 When a belt is needed, the Mission Belt Leather Belt does a nice job while looking sharp.
-Wicking underwear will also help make you much more comfortable, my choice is anything from the ExOfficio Give-N-Go line.
+Wicking underwear will also help make you much more comfortable, my choice is anything from the ExOfficio Give-N-Go line, although I have started trying with Uniqlo AIRism (regular and mesh) boxer briefs.

-My favorite button-down shirt is from Wool & Prince (our review).
+My favorite button-down shirt is from Wool & Prince.
 Made from 100% merino wool, this shirt can go multiple days between washes.
 Depending on the color, these shirts look just like a cotton button-down or oxford.
-As far as polos, I haven’t found one I love yet (but look for reviews coming this summer).
-For an undershirt you can’t beat the Icebreaker Anatomica Short Sleeve V.
+As far as polos, I haven’t found one I love yet (but my favorite so far is the Ministry of Supply Apollo 3 Polo).
+For an undershirt you can’t beat the Icebreaker Anatomica Short Sleeve V, but the Uniqlo AIRism (regular and mesh) are also good options.

-As far as a blazer goes, the Wool & Prince Blazer (our review is my go to when I need to dress up and outfit.
+As far as a blazer goes, the Wool & Prince Blazer is my go to when I need to dress up an outfit.
 Made from 100% merino wool and only partially lined, it performs well in most climates and resists wrinkles and odors.

 I am currently wearing either Cole Haan Jefferson Grand Cap Oxford shoes or the Allen Edmonds Higgins Mill Boot.
 While I don’t love the leather on my Cole Haan shoes, they are comfortable and I will keep them until they wear out.
 The boots are very comfortable and the Chromexcel leather is great.
 Thanks to the ability to resole (most) Allen Edmonds shoes and boots these will be with me for a long time.
 Socks are important to keep your feet dry and comfortable and my favorite is the Darn Tough dress sock (merino blend).

-If I need to throw a sport coat on to dress up a look, the Bluffworks Grammercy Blazer (our review) is my go to.
-In warmer climates I have a Taylor Stitch Telegraph blazer (our review) which is made from linen — however that is a much more casual look.
-There’s also the Wool & Prince Blazer (our review) you could wear which is made from merino.
+If I need to throw a sport coat on to dress up a look, the Bluffworks Grammercy Blazer is my go to.
+In warmer climates I have a Taylor Stitch Telegraph which is made from linen — however that is a much more casual look.
+There’s also the Wool & Prince Blazer you could wear which is made from merino.
 The issue with some of these blazers is that they can be harder to pair color wise, and “performance” sport coats do not offer a ton of advantages over a most standard sport coats you buy (unless you care a lot about extra pockets).

 Comfort aside, a huge bonus with wearing these clothes in an office is that they resist stains and wrinkles.
 At the end of the day where your coworkers’ cotton is going to be showing wrinkles in the arms and knees, and perhaps the thighs have a few dots of their lunch — your clothes will look the same as they did when you put them on.
 Even after 5 hour flights, it’s hard to tell that the clothes have been through that much sitting and contorting.